flairNLP/fundus/docs/how_to_contribute.md

 since we didn't specify yet where to look for articles.

 #### 5.
-To work your newly added source has to specify a location where to look for articles.
+To work, your newly added source has to specify a location where to look for articles.
 Right now fundus has support for reading sitemaps or rss feeds.
 You usually find sitemaps for the news source you want to add at the end of `<your_news_source_domain>/robots.txt` or through a quick google search.